-To remove the old Network Box:
+To remove an old Network Box:

 Disconnect the old Network Box's power cable from the wall outlet.